wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-manager.rst

 - **mail_smtp_server:** SMTP server to be used by email notifications ( defaults: ``localhost``)
 - **mail_from:** email notification sender ( defaults: ``ossec@example.com``)

-By creating a YAML file ``wazuh-manager.yml`` you can be set the usage of this role:
+By creating a YAML file ``wazuh-manager.yml`` you can specify the usage of this role:

 .. code-block:: yaml